PTW-TUDa/eta_utility/docs/eta_x/envs.rst

     Example of an interaction between a real and a simulation environment.

-The figure illustrates the entire process which is consists of a step in the live/real environment and an update of the simulation environment before the agent receives the output of the simulation environment as its observations.
+The figure illustrates the entire process which consists of a step in the live/real environment and an update of the simulation environment before the agent receives the output of the simulation environment as its observations.
 For interaction between environments, additional parameters can be set in the configuration file.
-To configure the interaction environment use the section *interaction_env_specific*.
+To configure the interaction environment, use the section *interaction_env_specific*.
 If this section is not present, the parameters from the *environment_specific* section will be used.

 Environment State Configuration